ACLS (Advanced Cardiovascular Life Support) and BLS (Basic Life Support) Blended Learning Bundle

 American Heart Association ACLS and BLS Certification (Blended Learning HeartCode ACLS BLS)

-Complete both your ACLS and BLS certifications at once with this bundled American Heart Association course.
+Complete both your American Heart Association ACLS and BLS certifications at once with this bundled course.
 This Blended Learning ACLS BLS class consists of online ACLS and BLS courses followed by an in-person ACLS and BLS Skills Session with an AHA instructor.
-The Skills Session is a hands-on test and demonstration of the skills the student learned during the online BLS ACLS classes.
+The Skills Session is a hands-on test and demonstration of the skills learned during the online courses.

-Students receive the same American Heart Association “BLS Provider” and “ACLS Provider” certifications as in the full in-person classes.
-This Blended Learning ACLS and BLS certification class is best suited for ACLS and BLS renewal.
+Students receive American Heart Association “BLS Provider” and “ACLS Provider” certifications, valid for two years.
+This Blended Learning ACLS and BLS certification class is appropriate for initial ACLS and BLS certification, and for ACLS and BLS renewal.

 The AHA ACLS (Advanced Cardiovascular Life Support) course builds on the foundation of lifesaving BLS skills, emphasizing the importance of continuous, high-quality CPR.